appsfire/Appsfire-AIR-plugin/README.md

 }
 ```

-Here is the complete list of the events that can be listened:
+Here is the complete list of you can listen to:

 ```actionscript
 // Fired when opening a specific notification.